 I found myself looking at her frequently, thinking, “Um, this is a play.
-What is this person doing on stage if she’s not going to say anything?”
+What’s this person doing on stage if she’s not going to say anything?”

 The shoe was on the other foot now.
-And suddenly, I understood what happens when the quiet begin the speak.
+Suddenly, I understood what happens when the quiet begin to speak.

 All my life, this thing has been my social Achilles heel: the group situation.
-Even public speaking was not as bad as raising my hand to say something in class or participating in meetings or adding to the conversation at someone else’s dinner party.
+Even public speaking is not as bad as raising my hand to say something in class or participating in meetings or adding to the conversation at someone’s dinner party.
 Even after I realized I am an introvert, it was a while before I understood that trouble speaking in groups is common for people like me.
 It’s been a journey, and along the way, I have learned the following: